pengan1987/digital-media-archaeology/telecom-network.md

 ## Emergence of Network Art
 Let's shift our focus back to the remote dial-up computer systems we showcased earlier.
 The predecessors of network art emerged in the late 1970s and early 1980s around similar systems, known as Telematic Arts.
 These works were typically displayed using computer terminals and were thus referred to as terminal art.

-Whether Roy Ascott's endeavors around computer terminals in the 1980s or the renowned Electronic Café International[^5], terminals connected to telephone networks played a pivotal role.
+Whether Roy Ascott's endeavors around computer terminals in the 1980s or the renowned [Electronic Café International](http://www.ecafe.com/), terminals connected to telephone networks played a pivotal role.
 The structural diagram of Electronic Café International depicts a thick line labeled "Phone company," interweaving the entire artwork.
 Each section of the work revolved around terminals or computer hosts connected via modems to telephone lines.
 Terminals with handwritten drawing boards and terminals linked to Community Memory can be seen.

 Community Memory was the earliest public-accessible BBS (Bulletin Board System).
 Its name encapsulates the basic operation of a social network—shared "memory" among community members.
 Each user could log in through a terminal and store or retrieve content they wished to share.
 This shared storage-based system served as the precursor to various network forums.
 Technologies like CBBS and FidoNet that followed Community Memory constituted the initial form of social networks.
 These networks emerged before the popularity of the internet and significantly influenced the structure of many similar services on the internet.